-Student Government-Student government and the direction of student affairs on the campus are administered by the members of the Associated Students, under the guidance of the Department of Student Personnel.
+Student Government - Student government and the direction of student affairs on the campus are administered by the members of the Associated Students, under the guidance of the Department of Student Personnel.
 The Associated Students elect in the Spring quarter a student governing body, the Student Council.
 The Student Council serves in the succeeding school year.

-Membership in the Associated Students is required of all students who are registered for five or more credit hours.
+Membership in the Associated Students is required of all students who are registered for more than six credit hours.
 A membership fee is collected at the time of registration.
 This fee entitles members to attend, without additional charge, cultural, social, dramatic, and athletic programs.
 Members also receive a copy of each issue of the Mirror, student newspaper, and the Cache la Poudre, student annual.
 Facilities of the Student Union building are available to members.

-Student Activities-All campus organizations must apply each year to the Student Council for charter approval.
-When organizations are recognized by the Student Council, the Director of Student Personnel, and the President of the College, facilities of the campus, set aside for such purposes, may be used by the groups.
+Student Activities - All campus organizations must apply each year to the Student Council and the Department of Student Personnel for charter approval.
+When organizations are recoganized by the Student Council, the Department of Student Personnel, and the President of the College, facilities of the campus, set aside for such purposes, may be used by the groups.
+The Director of Student Activities is in charge of the Student Union and student activities.

-Forensics-Students have an opportunity to participate in a comprehensive program of intercollegiate debate and public discussion.
+Forensics - Students have an opportunity to participate in a comprehensive program of intercollegiate debate and public discussion.
 The college is a member of the Colorado-Wyoming Intercollegiate Forensic League and has the Colorado Beta chapter of Pi Kappa Delta, national forensic society.
 Under faculty supervision, students participate in regional and national programs.

-Publications-Students interested in journalism have an opportunity for expression in two campus publications owned and published by the students.
+Publications - Students interested in journalism have an opportunity for expression in two campus publications owned and published by the students.
 The Mirror is a weekly newspaper, and the Cache la Poudre is the student annual.
 The students also edit and publish a literary magazine.

-Little Theatre of the Rockies-The Little Theatre of the Rockies presents several outstanding plays during the school year.
+Little Theatre of the Rockies - The Little Theatre of the Rockies presents several outstanding plays during the school year.
 Students may try out for parts in the plays or work as stage carpenters, electricians, property managers, etc.

-Athletics-The athletic activities of the college are governed by a Board of Athletic Control on which both students and faculty are represented.
+Athletics - The athletic activities of the college are governed by a Board of Athletic Control on which both students and faculty are represented.
 Intercollegiate and intramural contests are systematically carried on in football, basketball, baseball, field and track, wrestling, swimming, gymnastics, and tennis.
 Gunter Hall, the large modern and thoroughly equipped gymnasium, and Jackson Field, athletic stadium, afford ample facilities for the major outdoor and indoor sports.